zolkocarbon/Udemy_Advanced_CSS_Natours/readme.md

         float: left;
         transform: translateX(-3rem);
 ```
-but notice that we have two transforms here.
+But notice that we have two transforms here.
 When CSS sees this it will only choose the last one so we need another solution.

-Here, we apply the unskew directly to the elements we want
+Here, we apply the unskew directly to the elements we want and it fixes the issue above.
 ```scss
 .story {
     transform: skewX(-12deg); //skew parent